RTV-A-2 Hiroc: Design

 The Hiroc missiles were 31.5 ft long, had a fin span (the maximum width of the rocket, accounting for the fins) of 6 ft 10 in, a diameter of 30 in, an empty weight including payload of 1205 lb and a gross liftoff weight (GLOW) of 4090 lb.

 The missile's propulsion system consisted of an XLR35-RM-1 composed of four thrust chambers, built by Reaction Motors, which produced 2000 lbf of thrust each and could independently swivel up to ten degrees on one axis.
 The gimbaling motion was used to control the flight path of the missile, replacing the system of the V-2 missile that used moving fins placed within a fixed engine.
 The gimbal system adds complexity to the engine mounting but preserves more of the energy of the rocket exhaust during maneuvering.
 The engine had a specific impulse of 210 s at sea level.

 The Hiroc missile used liquid oxygen as its oxidizer, and alcohol for its fuel.
 The Hiroc missile did not have separate tanks for its fuel and oxidizer, which were instead contained in one tank separated by two bulkheads.
 The airframe of the rocket was supported by nitrogen gas pressure inside the tank, which could contain propellant or nitrogen gas when stored.
 Having gas pressure provide rigidity to the structure reduced the empty weight by requiring less metallic components for structural reinforcement, but made the missile fragile because it required continuous pressurization.
 The RTV-A-2 Hiroc had an airframe to propellant ratio three times better than the V-2.

 The nose cone, which contained instrumentation, would separate from the rocket booster.
 This made the rocket lighter as only the nose cone and its instruments and recording camera had to be able to survive recovery, rather than the entire rocket.
-The unique innovations of the Hiroc missiles, such as the gimbaled thrust chambers, and the internal pressure supported airframe, would go on to utilized in the Atlas rockets.
+The unique innovations of the Hiroc missiles, such as the gimbaled thrust chambers, and the internal pressure supported airframe, would go on to be utilized in the Atlas rockets.
 Several changes were made in the Atlas, such as the aluminum used for the missiles airframe of the Hiroc, was changed to stainless steel in the Atlas.
 The early Atlas utilized the MX-774 project developed Azusa interferometry based guidance system which served Cape Canaveral during the early space age.
 The engines of the Atlas missiles were also much more powerful, generating a total of 150000 lbf of thrust, compared to the Hiroc's total of 8000 lbf thrust.